0%

 • Reap Pile

-Cards can be 'rescued' or swapped from this pile if the ability or effect allows
+Cards can be swapped or added from this pile if the effect allows

 Reap Victory Icon